espenabr/turbothink/README.md

 An experiment in integrating LLMs with UI elements.

 Chat interfaces like ChatGPT require significant mental effort in formulating prompts and interpreting the response.
-The hypothesis is that familiar UI elements like lists can reduce the friction of usage for many use cases.
+The hypothesis is that familiar UI elements like lists and tables can reduce the friction of usage for many use cases.

 This is a standalone client-side web application and does not submit any data to a server except the OpenAI API.
-The `gpt-4` model is used by default, but other OpenAI chat completion APIs should work as well.

 All data is stored in your browser's local storage.
 If you want to be on the safe side and avoid losing your data, workspaces and lists can be copied as JSON to the clipboard and pasted later.